knime/knime-sdk-setup/README.md

 * ``KNIME-AP.target``: contains the minimal required plug-ins for a KNIME Analytics Platform installation
 * ``KNIME-AP-complete.target``: contains all KNIME Extensions without Community Contributions
 * ``KNIME-AP-complete-internal.target``: internal, can be ignored
+* ``KNIME-AP-internal.target``: internal, can be ignored

 NOTE: If you want to add or remove extensions from your used platform definition file (e.g. adding Community Contributions), please see the ``Adding Extensions to the Target Definition`` section below.

 The target platform is different for every release of KNIME Analytics Platform.
 The different versions of the above mentioned ``.target`` files are contained on branches of this repository, hence you must select the correct branch of this repository in order to specify the version of KNIME Analytics Platform you want to use for your development work.
-For example, for developing code that is compatible with the 3.7 release, check out the branch ``releases/2018-12`` (as KNIME Analytics Platform was released December 2018, also see note below for a general explanation of the naming scheme).
+For example, for developing code that is compatible with the 4.3 release, check out the branch ``releases/2020-12`` (as KNIME Analytics Platform 4.3 was released December 2020, also see note below for a general explanation of the naming scheme).
 If you want to develop using the latest nightly build, check out the ``master`` branch.
 However, bear in mind that extensions developed using a nightly build may not work in releases installations due to changed and/or missing API.

 NOTE: The branches corresponding to the different version of KNIME Analytics Platform are prefixed with ``releases/``.
 The branch names do not directly contain the version number they corresponds to, but the date the version was released.
-E.g. KNIME Analytics Platform 3.7 was released December 2018, hence the corresponding branch is named ``2018-12``.
+E.g. KNIME Analytics Platform 4.3 was released December 2020, hence the corresponding branch is named ``2020-12``.
 This branch will also contain bugfix releases as soon as they are released.
-E.g. after KNIME Analytics Platform 3.7.1 was released, these changes were available on the branch ``releases/2018-12``.
-You can find out when a specific version of KNIME Analytics Platform was released on the [Releases](https://github.com/knime/knime-core/releases) page of the knime-core GitHub repository (e.g. the date ``on 4 Dec 2018`` for ``analytics-platform/3.7.0`` corresponds to the branch name ``2018-12``).
+E.g. after KNIME Analytics Platform 3.7.1 was released, these changes were available on the branch ``releases/2020-12``.
+You can find out when a specific version of KNIME Analytics Platform was released on the [Releases](https://github.com/knime/knime-core/releases) page of the knime-core GitHub repository (e.g. the date ``on 3 Dec 2020`` for ``analytics-platform/4.3.0`` corresponds to the branch name ``2020-12``).
 As mentioned earlier, keep in mind that there aren't separate branches for bugfix releases.

 ## SDK Setup

 This section provides step by step instructions on how to set up the KNIME Analytics Platform SDK.
 These instructions assume you are using the [Eclipse Git integration (EGit)](https://www.eclipse.org/egit/) as your Git client, which is already contained in the Eclipse installation.
 However you can use any other Git client as well.

 #### 1. Install Java
-* KNIME Analytics Platform uses Java 8.
-In case you haven't installed the [OpenJDK 8](https://adoptopenjdk.net/), please download and install it, and then restart your computer.
+* KNIME Analytics Platform uses Java 11 since version 4.4.
+In case you haven't installed the [OpenJDK 11](https://adoptopenjdk.net/), please download and install it, and then restart your computer.
+* Versions of KNIME Analytics Platform up to 4.3 use Java 8 and will not work with Java 11.
+To develop plugins for these versions you will need to install OpenJDK 8 from the same source as above.
 #### 2. Install Eclipse
-* Download and install the latest version of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2020-03/r/eclipse-ide-rcp-and-rap-developers).
-Make sure you are using at least version 4.15.x.
+* Download and install the latest version of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2021-03/r/eclipse-ide-rcp-and-rap-developers).
+Make sure you are using at least version 2021-03.

 #### 3. Install Git and Git LFS
 If you plan to use the [Eclipse Git integration (EGit)](https://www.eclipse.org/egit/), you may skip this step.